Cyber crime is definitely one of the hottest topics of the moment

 The fact is, whether you sell on the web, hold client or customer information online or keep any other sensitive data, you are a potential target for cyber criminals.
 If you don’t protect online information properly, then you have a disaster waiting to happen – any breach could shatter your company’s reputation and drive future customers away.

 Part of the problem is that SMEs don’t necessarily have the resources to dedicate to cyber security.
 But if your company hasn’t prioritised this issue, you need to act fast.
-On 25 May 2018, the EU’s General Data Protection Regulation (GDPR) comes into force and the fines for non compliance are likely to be crippling – the PCI Security Standards Council estimates UK small businesses are likely to be on the hook for £52bn worth of penalties.
+With General Data Protection Regulation (GDPR) now in full force, the fines for non compliance can be crippling.

 So how do you take steps to ensure your data is secure?